On this page

 The curriculum has a focus on specialist courses for year 7 students.
 It is designed to be taught in high school settings, with specialist teachers and resources, such as fully equipped science labs.

 The Australian Curriculum also provides a grouped curriculum for year 7 and 8 in a number of subject areas.
 Bringing year 7 into a high school setting will make it easier to deliver these subjects and improve outcomes for students.

 Facilities and resources

-Access to specialist facilities, resources and exposure to different teaching styles will give each year 7 student opportunities for deeper learning, greater peer interactions, and greater independence and responsibility.
+Access to specialist facilities and resources, and exposure to different teaching styles, will give each year 7 student opportunities for deeper learning, greater peer interactions and greater independence and responsibility.

-Our consultation process will help make sure the needs of students, families and the school community are met and that our community and wider stakeholder groups have the opportunity to provide feedback throughout the process.
+Our consultation process will help make sure the needs of students, families and the school community are met.
+It will also ensure that our community and wider stakeholder groups have the opportunity to provide feedback throughout the process.

 These plans will be in place by 2021 and will cover areas such as workforce planning, facilities and resource management and parent engagement.
 For high schools, the plans will outline approaches to learning and teaching, and for ensuring the wellbeing of year 7s.

 Our commitment for moving year 7s to high school is to:

 - make sure year 7s thrive in a high school setting — academically, socially and emotionally